AdeHumble/Nigerian-Food-Prices-Insights/README.md

 14. [Contact Information](#contact-information)
 15. [Acknowledgements](#acknowledgements)

-## Project Overview
+## PROJECT OVERVIEW
 This project analyzes food prices data for Nigeria sourced from the World Food Programme Price Database.
 The goal is to explore trends, disparities, and factors influencing food prices to provide insights for stakeholders and policymakers.

-## Project Objectives
+## PROJECT OBJECTIVES
 - Identify regional variations in food prices within Nigeria and analyze the factors contributing to these disparities.
 - Provide insights for policymakers
 - Evaluate food affordability and accessibility
 - Compare inflation rates of food commodities of year to year

-## Tools & Technologies
+## TOOLS & TECHNOLOGIES
 - Power BI for data cleaning, analysis and visualization

-## Project Structure
+## PROJECT STRUCTURE
-- /data: Contains the raw and processed data files
+- /datasets: Contains the raw and processed data files
 - /visualizations: Contains Power BI visualization files
 - /images: Contains images used for creating Github documentations
-- /docs: Contains project documentation
+- /videos: Contains video demonstration of the project dashboard capabilities

-## Data Collection
+## DATA COLLECTION
 The dataset used for this project contains food prices data for various commodities and regions in Nigeria [Check Datasource](https://data.humdata.org/dataset/wfp-food-prices-for-nigeria).
 It covers foods such as maize, rice, beans, fish, and sugar for different markets across the country.

 <div align="center">
   <img src="images/dataset%20snapshot.PNG" alt="Image Description">
 </div>

-## Data Cleaning & Data Preprocessing
+## DATA CLEANING & DATA PREPROCESSING
 - Promoted the first row as header and deleted the next row immediately after it
 - Renamed the all the columns using sentence case
 - Changed the data type for Date the column to a datetime type